KC and the Sunshine Band in Concert

 KC won a songwriting Grammy in 1976 for best R&B song for “Where is the Love” which was recorded by Betty Wright.
 He also received Grammy Awards for Album of the Year, as well as Producer of the Year in 1978 for his work on the Saturday Night Fever soundtrack.

 In 1995, he recorded Get Down Live, a concert album that was gleaned from his performances in Los Angeles, New York, Chicago, Peru and Melbourne, Australia.
 KC’s “The Best of KC and The Sunshine Band” went gold in 1999.
 In 2001, KC released an album of all-new material entitled I’ll Be There For You.
 Proceeds from the title song, released as a single, were donated to the September 11 relief effort.

 In 2002 KC received the coveted Star on the Hollywood Walk of Fame, where Dick Clark and music producer Michael Lloyd turned out to honor him.
 That same year, That’s The Way I Like It – The Harry Wayne Casey Story was published.

 Since then, the band has enjoyed a surge in popularity.
 Their music has been featured in over 75 movies, video games, sporting events and TV shows including Desperate Housewives, American Idol and Dancing With The Stars.
 Music acts like White Zombie, Baha Men and Beyoncé Knowles have covered his music.
 Their infectious grooves and bass lines have been sampled by R. Kelly, Snoop Dogg and Trick Daddy, to name a few.

 Advance tickets start at $30 and are available at the Casino Cage or by calling 1-800-218-0007.
-Day of show tickets are $35.Be sure to tell them Soul Of Miami sent you!
+Day of show tickets are $35.If you love Soul Of Miami, please consider leaving a testimonial.